JuliaLang/julia/doc/src/manual/variables.md

  ...
 ```

+Some Unicode characters are considered to be equivalent in identifiers.
+"Fullwidth" versions of ASCII and other symbols are treated as equivalent
+to the ordinary (halfwidth) versions, to simplify Julia code entry in
+some Asian languages.
+The Unicode characters `ɛ` (U+025B: Latin small letter open e)
+and `µ` (U+00B5: micro sign) are treated as equivalent to the corresponding
+Greek letters, because the former are easily accessible via some input methods.
+Different ways of entering Unicode combining are treated as equivalent
+(specifically, Julia identifiers are NFC-normalized).

 ## Stylistic Conventions

 While Julia imposes few restrictions on valid names, it has become useful to adopt the following